ptribble/mvi/README.md

 (For this to work you'll need to set up the VM network to be a Host-only Adapter and make sure it's on the appropriate subnet.)

+Another example:

+./mvix.sh 64bit wipe

+will create a 15M iso suitable for wiping disk drives (it's using format/analyze/purge underneath, nothing complicated).
+This includes most of the common storage drivers, so will boot on real hardware.